cloudfoundry/docs-buildpacks/node/node-service-bindings.html.md

 ## <a id='creds'></a>Parse VCAP_SERVICES for Credentials  ##

-You will need to parse the VCAP_SERVICES environment variable in your code to get the required connection details such as host address, port, user name, and password.
+You must parse the VCAP_SERVICES environment variable in your code to get the required connection details such as host address, port, user name, and password.

 For example, if you are using PostgreSQL, your VCAP_SERVICES environment